 - System design questions are an open-ended conversation and this round is mostly conducted with an experienced candidate where they test your overall ability to design and scale technically based systems.

 - Check the link System Design Interview Questions, System Design Interview Preparation and also check GeeksforGeeks

 - The interviewer usually is interested in the choice of resources like Databases, Storage, Logging; efficient algorithms of the functionalities; identifying all the data and classes that would be important to store if anything goes wrong in the system; what functionalities are exposed to the end-user and what not so that they might not screw up the whole system?; Scaling of Systems and servers involved; Use of Multithreading, messaging queues, Cache, etc.

-- On a Glassdoor data set designing an e-commerce store or URL shortner service popped out frequently.
+- On a Glassdoor data set designing an e-commerce store or URL shortener service popped out frequently.

 - Bar Raiser Round: As we have already mentioned about the Bar raiser round in Amazon where a candidate is assessed on skills and cultural fit with amazon’s customer-centric and innovative principles.
 Bar raisers are specially trained for this.
 Below is the point you need to keep in mind for this round…

 - ‘Bar raiser’ motive is to ensure the candidate is raising the bar not only for the specific team but for the whole company.
 Check the link Hire Like Amazon for more help.